 If you’ve got bad cell service indoors, the answer is simple: a cell booster.
 Cell boosters take the signal from outside and bring it inside through a cable, then retransmit it in the house.

-A lot of people think cell boosters are those little stickers on the back of phones.
+A public service announcement: don’t trust those little stickers on the back of phones.
 Those don’t work, period.
 Cell boosters cost more, but they are based on real physics, not mumbo jumbo, and they actually work.